Delta SkyMiles Gold Business Credit Card Review

 How The Delta SkyMiles Gold Business Credit Card Fits In The Delta SkyMiles Ecosystem

-The Gold makes sense only if you plan to fly Delta once in the first year, are traveling solo, or want to avoid an annual fee.
-However, those who fly Delta even semi-regularly, especially with companions, will likely extract more value from either the Platinum or Reserve cards despite their higher annual fees.
+The Gold card makes the most sense if you're looking for a quick welcome bonus, want to avoid an annual fee in the first year, or fly Delta only occasionally.
+Travelers who fly Delta even semi-regularly, especially with companions, will typically get more value from the Platinum or Reserve cards.

 My Experience, No Filter